New year, new you? Fossil Gen 6 Hybrid Wellness Edition has got you

 In terms of sensors, you'll find heart rate monitoring, SpO2 monitoring and the Gen 6 Hybrid Wellness Edition will measure VO2 Max too.
 Other features include a huge two week battery life thanks to that E-ink display, the ability to automatically detect workouts and there's Amazon Alexa on board too.
 It's worth mentioning there is also fast charging on board for 80 per cent charge in an hour.

 The Fossil Gen 6 Hybrid Wellness Edition will be available from 5 January 2023.
-Pricing for the UK has yet to be revealed, but for those in the US, it will set you back $229.
+Pricing for the UK is £279, and for those in the US, it will set you back $229.